 The book's illustrator, Chris Judge, is the award-winning author/illustrator of The Lonely Beast and a number of other picture books for children.
 His recent work includes "a week spent in a cafe painting breadboards with pictures of animals that may never have existed."

 Its author, David O'Doherty, is a comedian, writer and regular guest on televisions show like QI and Have I Got News For You?
 Although the book has been written with children aged 8+ in mind, its humour will definitely have a crossover appeal for adults too.

 "There is now 88% more danger in the world than I when I was a kid, when there was just the odd bit of lightning and an oocasional escaped zoo animal.
 Chris and I, via the delusions of the world's premier (only) dangerologist Doctor Noel Zone, are delighted to terrify children with tales of awful made-up things that could happen.
 I mean, are you completely sure that your cat isn't a baby dinosaur?" says the author.

-Dandelion Clocks is available online and from all good book shops.
-We have 50 copies to give away - to enter the draw simply fill out the form below.
+Danger is Everywhere is available from all good booksellers from 7 August but we are delighted to have 50 copies to give away.
+To enter the draw simply fill out the form below.